Have you ever had a hard time proving the real value of your company’s blog?

 It can be an image, or if you have more resources, an animated GIF to get even more attention from the reader.

-Here on the RD blog, if you are accessing via desktop or laptop, you must have noticed that we have a banner in the sidebar.
+Here on the Blogger Cage, if you are accessing via desktop or laptop, you must have noticed that we have a banner in the sidebar.
 By clicking on it you will be directed to a Landing Page with a rich material offer.